 2. Sabhamantapa (Congregation Hall) – The subhamantapa is a large hall flanked on each side by two isles.
 The rectangular space on the ceiling is divided into 9 frames, each carved with a bas-relief.
 The relief of Brahma is in the center, Kartikeya is in the south, Varuna is in the west, Indra is in the east, and Kubera is in the north.

 3. Garbhagriha (Sanctum Sanctorum) – The

-Seated majestically on the throne formed by Ananta (also known as Ananta, Adishesha, Seshanaga), a seven-headed mythical serpent, is Maha Vishnu, a form of Vishnu represented as a supreme being.
-Vishu’s vehicle Garuda is on the lower left and his consort Lakshmi is on the lower right.
+Maha Vishnu is seated majestically on a throne formed by Adishesha, a seven-headed mythical serpent.
+His vehicle Garuda is on the lower left and his consort Lakshmi is on the lower right.

 The squarish pillars on the left are embellished with carvings of beautiful patterns and reliefs depicting figures and stories from ancient Indian texts and Hindu epics.
-The ceiling also has intricately carved bas-reliefs of Vishnu, Brahma, and Ashtadikpalas (8 guardians of the directions) that include Indra and Yama.
+The ceiling also has intricately carved bas-reliefs of Vishnu, Brahma, and Ashta Dikpalas (eight guardians of the directions) that include Indra and Yama.

 The image shows a large-size relief depicting the story of Varahvatara carved on the wall perpendicular to the left sidewall of the

 Varahavatara is the third of the ten avatars of Vishnu (

 The story of Varahavatara is a popular theme in both Chalukya and Hoysala temples.
 The Chennakeshava and the Hoysaleswara temples have several Varahavatara reliefs carved into their walls.
 Cave – 2 of this cave complex also has a Varahavatara relief carved into its wall.